pompeedu/sales-dashboard-project/README.md

 4. Run all cells to see the dashboard

 ## 🧠 Author
-[Your Name] – Aspiring Data Scientist from Russia
+Firuzjon Qurbonov – Aspiring Data Scientist from Russia
 📫 Contact: [Telegram/@firuzjonq](https://t.me/firuzjonq) or [firuzjonkurbonov735700@gmail.com](mailto:firuzjonkurbonov735700@gmail.com)